eljn0/eljn0/README.md

-- 👋 Hi, I’m @eljn0
+- 👋 Hi, I’m @eljn0 or you can say just Eljan.
-- 👀 I’m interested in Web developing
+- 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning Back end
-- 💞️ I’m looking to get rtx 2060 vga
+- 💞️ I’m looking to get gtx 1650 gpu

 <!---